chainguard-images/actions/apko-snapshot/README.md

 # APKO Snapshot

-This action builds a snapshot with APKO given a config file and base tag to use.
+This action builds a snapshot with [APKO](https://github.com/chainguard-dev/apko) given a config file and base tag to use.

+The resulting image is signed with `cosign` keyless signing.

 ## Usage